jeffpearsall/edison-sift-parsers/README.md

 ## getSiftVendors

 Accepts the parsed sifts and configuration with sift credentials and returns array of corrisponding vendor data.
+Each vendor is only fetched once

 ```javascript
 getSiftVendors(sifts, config);